 User Experience (UX) design refers to the entire end-user journey, from the first interaction with a digital product, system or service.

-Simply put, the main focus of UX is to make a company’s product as intuitive, accessible, functional, and user-friendly as possible to provide a seamless experience while interacting with the said product.
+SSimply put, the main focus of UX design process is to make a company’s product as intuitive, accessible, functional, and user-friendly as possible to provide a seamless experience while interacting with the said product.

 UX design’s main responsibility is to answer questions like:

 - Is my digital product clear and intuitive enough?

 - Do users often hesitate when interacting with the product?

 - Which features of my product might be irritating or unnecessary?